Embedded contact homology of prequantization bundles: Introduction

-This corollary completes the proof that if any moduli space of $J$-holomorphic currents contributes to $\partial^L$ then the currents must consist of trivial cylinders together with one cylinder, which is the union of fibers over a Morse flow line in the base $\Sigma_g$ contributing to the Morse differential.
+This corollary completes the proof that if any moduli space of $J$-holomorphic currents contributes to $\partial^L$ then the currents must consist of trivial cylinders together with unions of fibers over Morse flow lines in the base $\Sigma_g$, which contribute to the Morse differential.
 We obtain the main result, Theorem \ref{thm:mainthm} as the counts of such cylinders equal the counts of the Morse flow lines which are their images under $\fp$, cf. Proposition \ref{cylinder-to-morse}.
 We show in \S \ref{subsec:pfmainthm}, under the assumption that the Morse function $H$ is perfect, that the latter counts are all zero.

 We conclude with a brief discussion of Proposition \ref{intro-handleslides}, which is proven in \S \ref{handleslides}.
 In Proposition \ref{intro-handleslides}(a) the mod 2 counts of curves in $\M_{t_i-\varepsilon}(\alpha,\beta)$ and $\M_{t_i+\varepsilon}(\alpha,\beta)$ are the same.
 The differential can change at an ECH handleslide, at which a sequence of Fredholm and ECH index 1 curves $\{C(t)\}$ breaks into a holomorphic building in the sense of \cite{BEHWZ} into components consisting of an ECH and Fredholm index 0 curve, an ECH and Fredholm index 1 curve, and some ``connectors," which are Fredholm index 0 branched covers of a trivial cylinder $\gamma \times \R$.
 In \S \ref{sec:connectors}, we demonstrate that connectors cannot appear at the top most or bottom most level of the building via intersection theory arguments similar to \cite[\S 4]{dc}, appealing to refined asymptotic estimates of Cristofaro-Gardiner--Hutchings--Zhang \cite{CGHZ}.
 The framework regarding this classification of connectors was previously indicated in \cite[\S 7]{farris}.
 We additionally explain how to invoke the obstruction bundle gluing theorems of \cite{obg1, obg2} and then review how Farris' inductive argument involving the degree of a completed projected curve finishes the proof of Proposition \ref{intro-handleslides}(b).